 And sometimes there may just be cat videos.

 The subheading “small but significant” comes from this 2003 speech by Bruce Cole, former chairman of the National Endowment for the Humanities.
 Cole said, “Citizenship is a quiet patriotism; it is the habit of ordinary virtues -- the small but significant, the unheralded but heroic acts of service done without fanfare or headlines or pats on the back.”

 To subscribe to blog posts, please scroll to the bottom of any page and sign up with your email address. #ordinaryvirtues

 My name is Susan Wenzlick.
-I have worked for over 25 years in community redevelopment, brownfield redevelopment, financial incentives, policy, and communications.
+I have worked for over 25 years in community development, brownfield redevelopment, financial incentives, policy, and communications.
 My undergraduate degrees are in political philosophy and community policy; my masters is in museum studies.
 I am a grant writer, grant reviewer, exhibit and programming planner, writer, and I manage social media for a lighthouse.
 I live in northern Michigan.
 I have near-religious devotion to the Oxford comma.
-Please contact me at email@example.com.
+Please contact me at firstname.lastname@example.org.